Barcelona mulls restrictions as Spain fights new virus clusters | Health

 Tourism-dependent Spain, one of Europe's hardest-hit countries with more than 28,000 deaths from the pandemic, emerged from a strict national lockdown on June 21.
 Since then, more than 170 clusters have sprung up, prompting regional authorities to impose a patchwork of local restrictions, confusing locals and angering businesses.
 Tensions have been particularly high in Catalonia.

 Another judge struck down overnight a restriction on gatherings of more than 10 people in three L'Hospitalet neighbourhoods, but the Catalan government said it would appeal against the ruling and urged people to stay home.
-While Catalonia is the first region to reimpose a lockdown, parts of Galicia have been sealed off to visitors and a Basque town imposed a curfew to tackle their own outbreaks.
+While Catalonia is the first region to reimpose a lockdown, parts of Galicia in the northwest have been sealed off to visitors, a Basque town imposed a curfew to tackle their own outbreaks, and in the southern Andalusia region, authorities made masks compulsory even on the beach or at swimming pools.

-A survey by CIS pollster showed on Wednesday that more than 62% of Spaniards were in favour of stricter measures to combat outbreaks when needed.
+"It is mandatory to wear a mask where it involves any type of movement other than being in the water or on the corresponding sunbathing area," said lifeguard Aida Escolante, who oversees a pool in the town of Cueva del Becerro.
+A survey by CIS pollster showed on Wednesday found that more than 62% of Spaniards were in favour of stricter measures to combat outbreaks when needed.

 ALSO READ